-Unless you plan to visit Italy under the 3 month visitor visa waiver agreement between Italy and New Zealand, a New Zealand citizen wishing to visit, study or work in Italy must first apply for the appropriate visa from the Italian Embassy in Wellington(external link) or their nearest Italian Embassy(external link).
+Unless you plan to visit Italy as a tourist using the Schengen zone ninety days visa free period, a New Zealand citizen wishing to visit, study or work in Italy must first apply for the appropriate visa from the Italian Embassy in Wellington(external link) or their nearest Italian Embassy(external link).

 It is your responsibility to ensure your stay is covered by an appropriate entry visa and permit.
 It is a sensible precaution to take photocopies of your visa/permit in case your passport is lost or stolen.
 The transfer of visas and permits into a new New Zealand passport can only be undertaken by the appropriate local authority.

 General information on permits to stay (permesso di soggiorno) can be found on the Italian State Police website(external link).
 When you arrive in Italy, you should apply for a permit within 8 working days at your nearest questura(external link).